spfabrizio/Long-Term-vs.-Short-Term-Survivors-of-Glioblastoma/LTSvsSTS-Docs/Info-LTSvsSTS-Jupyter-Notebook.md

-# Running the Jupyter Notebook for LTS vs SSTS Analysis
+# Running the Jupyter Notebook for LTS vs STS Analysis

 ## Prerequisites